 Amendment I

 Currently, suspects of first-degree murder cannot be denied bail.
-If voted into effect, Amendment I would deem first degree murder suspects ineligible for bail as long as prosecutors can show they have a strong case.
-If voted no, first degree murder suspects will not be able to be denied bail.
+If voted into effect, Amendment I will deem first-degree murder suspects ineligible for bail as long as prosecutors can show they have a strong case.
+Otherwise, first degree murder suspects will continue to not be able to be denied bail.

 Amendment J